Providing rescue, treatment, foster care and rehabilitation for sick, injured or orphaned native wildlife in North East Victoria

 'Along life’s journey, one has the opportunity to fulfill an act of service which inevitably reaps humbling experiences in exchange for compassion,

 kindness and intention'

 RECENT RESCUES AT ROWA

-Provide rescue, treatment, foster care and rehabilitation for sick, injured or orphaned native wildlife within the Alpine Shire and surroundings.
+Provide rescue, treatment, foster care and rehabilitation for sick, injured or orphaned native wildlife within the Alpine Shire and North-East Victoria.

-Coordinate the roles of rescuers, local vets, carers, and the ROWA Shelter to provide effectiveness and efficiency, especially in emergencies.
+Coordinate the roles of ROWA rescuers, local vets, carers and ROWA's Shelter; providing effectiveness and efficiency, especially in emergencies.

-Expand a network of wildlife foster carers to service local communities and North-East Victoria.
+Expand a network of ROWA wildlife foster carers to service local communities and surrounding regions.

 Provide wildlife conservation and animal welfare education and interpretation for the local community and tourists, to foster respect for wildlife and encourage action for its protection.